mapme-initiative/mapme.biodiversity/README.md

 ## About

 Biodiversity areas, especially primary forests, provide multiple ecosystem services for the local population and the planet as a whole.
 The rapid expansion of human land use into natural ecosystems and the impacts of the global climate crisis put natural ecosystems and the global biodiversity under threat.

-The mapme.biodiversity package helps to analyse a number of biodiversity related indicators and biodiversity threats based on freely available geodata-sources such as the Global Forest Watch.
+The `{mapme.biodiversity}` package helps to analyse a number of biodiversity related indicators and biodiversity threats based on freely available geodata-sources such as the Global Forest Watch.
 It supports computational efficient routines and heavy parallel computing in cloud-infrastructures such as AWS or Microsoft Azure using in the statistical programming language R. The package allows for the analysis of global biodiversity portfolios with a thousand or millions of AOIs which is normally only possible on dedicated platforms such as the Google Earth Engine.
 It provides the possibility to e.g. analyse the World Database of Protected Areas (WDPA) for a number of relevant indicators.
 The primary use case of this package is to support scientific analysis and data science for individuals and organizations who seek to preserve the planet biodiversity.
 Its development is funded by the German Development Bank KfW.

 ## Installation